Bărăgan deportations: Legal framework

-The Ministry of Interior will be able, through a decision, to order the removal from population centres of any persons whose presence in those centres is unjustified, as well as the removal of those from any locality who, through their actions before the working people, endanger the construction of socialism in the Romanian People's Republic.
-For those in question obligatory residences can be set up in any locality.
+The Ministry of Internal Affairs may, by decision, order the removal from crowded centres of any persons whose presence in those centres is unjustified, as well as the removal from any locality of those who, through their conduct towards the working people, harm the construction of socialism in the Romanian People's Republic.
+Obligatory residence may be established for the persons concerned in any locality.